dimimal/deepRectumSegmentation/Readme.md

 For the synthetic data generation please consider to use the source code provided in this repo:

 <a href="https://github.com/mahmoodlab/NucleiSegmentation">Synthetic Generation</a>

+## Training

+Place your dataset into folders splitting the images and masks and place the paths in the `train.py` script.
+Then pass the log file as an argument to your script to train your model.

 # Results